Sultan Thaha Airport: Facilities and development

 In 2012, the runway was expanded to 2,400 meters in length and 45 meters in width, which was further extended to 2,600 meters.
 This upgrade allowed the airport to accommodate larger aircraft, increasing its capacity from Boeing 737s to aircraft of similar size to the Boeing 757.
 Additionally, an Instrument Landing System (ILS) was set to be installed to improve landing precision, particularly in adverse weather conditions.

 On 12 December 2011, the groundbreaking ceremony for the first phase of the terminal expansion took place, aiming to increase capacity to 1.6 million passengers per year.
 At the time, the terminal had a capacity of only 300,000 passengers per year, while actual passenger numbers had already reached 1 million.
 The expansion increased the terminal's size from 2,308 square meters to 13,015 square meters.
 The new terminal was officially inaugurated on 27 December 2015.
 It was equipped with two jet bridges and designed to accommodate up to 1.8 million passengers annually.
 The second phase of expansion was inaugurated by President Joko Widodo on 21 July 2016.
 This phase included a 10-centimeter runway overlay and an increase in terminal size to 35,000 square meters.
 Covering an area of 35,000 square meters, the terminal is complemented by a 26,500-square-meter parking area with a capacity for 436 cars and 415 motorcycles.
 The total cost of construction for the passenger terminal and parking facilities amounted to approximately Rp 126 billion.
 Additionally, Rp 110 billion was allocated for the apron expansion, 16 billion rupiah for the construction of the control tower and operations building, and Rp 67 billion for the development of basic infrastructure and other supporting facilities.

 Another expansion was completed in 2019, involving the enlargement of the passenger terminal and the addition of two more jet bridges, bringing the total to four.
-The terminal’s capacity was increased to 2.6 million passengers per year to accommodate growing demand.
+The terminal's capacity was increased to 2.6 million passengers per year to accommodate growing demand.
 The apron was also expanded from 38,000 to 46,500 square meters, allowing it to accommodate up to 13 aircraft.
 The total cost of expanding both airside and landside facilities was approximately 303 billion rupiah.

+New airport

+Due to limited land available for further expansion, particularly the inability to extend the existing runway, the Jambi Provincial Government began planning the construction of a larger airport to replace Sultan Thaha Airport.
+Several potential sites have been considered, including locations in Muaro Jambi Regency and East Tanjung Jabung Regency.
+Muaro Jambi Regency has emerged as the leading candidate, with three potential sites identified within the regency.
+Among them, the site in Kumpeh District has been considered the leading option.
+The new airport is planned to be equipped with a longer runway, allowing the airport to accommodate larger aircraft and serve as a Hajj embarkation point, enabling direct Hajj flights to Saudi Arabia and eliminating the need for pilgrims to transit through Batam.